LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 - Use the built-in function `len` to find the length of a string.
 - Python is case-sensitive.
 - Use meaningful variable names.
+- Every object has a type.
+- Use the built-in function `type` to find the type of an object.
+- Types control what operations can be done on objects.
+- Strings can be added and multiplied.
+- Strings have a length but numbers don't.
+- You have to convert numbers to strings or vice versa when operating on them.
+- You can mix integers and floats freely in operations.
+- Variables only change value when something is assigned to them.

 ::::::::::::::::::::::::::::::::::::::::::::::::::